dgraph-io/dgraph-docs/content/deploy/production-checklist.md

 #### Set up Dgraph Zero group

-In the Dgraph Zero group you must set unique Raft IDs (`--idx`) per Dgraph Zero.
+In the Dgraph Zero group you must set unique Raft IDs (`--raft` superflag's `idx` option) per Dgraph Zero.
 Dgraph will not auto-assign Raft IDs to Dgraph Zero instances.

 The first Dgraph Zero that starts will initiate the database cluster.
 Any following Dgraph Zero instances must connect to the cluster via the `--peer` flag to join.
 If the `--peer` flag is omitted from the peers, then the Dgraph Zero will create its own independent Dgraph cluster.

-**First Dgraph Zero** example: `dgraph zero --replicas=3 --idx=1 --my=zero1:5080`
+**First Dgraph Zero** example: `dgraph zero --replicas=3 --raft idx=1 --my=zero1:5080`

 The `--my` flag must be set to the address:port of this instance that peers will connect to.
-The `--idx` flag sets its Raft ID to `1`.
+The `--raft` superflag's `idx` option sets its Raft ID to `1`.

-**Second Dgraph Zero** example: `dgraph zero --replicas=3 --idx=2 --my=zero2:5080 --peer=zero1:5080`
+**Second Dgraph Zero** example: `dgraph zero --replicas=3 --raft idx=2 --my=zero2:5080 --peer=zero1:5080`

 The `--my` flag must be set to the address:port of this instance that peers will connect to.
-The `--idx` flag sets its Raft ID to 2, and the `--peer` flag specifies a request to connect to the Dgraph cluster of zero1 instead of initializing a new one.
+The `--raft` superflag's `idx` option sets its Raft ID to 2, and the `--peer` flag specifies a request to connect to the Dgraph cluster of zero1 instead of initializing a new one.

-**Third Dgraph Zero** example: `dgraph zero --replicas=3 --idx=3 --my=zero3:5080 --peer=zero1:5080`:
+**Third Dgraph Zero** example: `dgraph zero --replicas=3 --raft idx=3 --my=zero3:5080 --peer=zero1:5080`:

 The `--my` flag must be set to the address:port of this instance that peers will connect to.
-The `--idx` flag sets its Raft ID to 3, and the `--peer` flag specifies a request to connect to the Dgraph cluster of zero1 instead of initializing a new one.
+The `--raft` superflag's `idx` option sets its Raft ID to 3, and the `--peer` flag specifies a request to connect to the Dgraph cluster of zero1 instead of initializing a new one.

 Dgraph Zero configuration options:

 * The `--my` flag should be set to the address:port (the internal-gRPC port) that will be accessible to Dgraph Alpha (default: `localhost:5080`).
-* The `--idx` flag should be set to a unique Raft ID within the Dgraph Zero group (default: `1`).
+* The `--raft` superflag's `idx` option should be set to a unique Raft ID within the Dgraph Zero group (default: `1`).
 * The `--wal` flag should be set to the directory path to store write-ahead-log entries on disk (default: `zw`).
 * The `--bindall` flag should be set to true for machine-to-machine communication (default: `true`).
 * Recommended: For more informative log info, set the log level verbosity to 2 with the option `--v=2`.